 There are several popular names like Wrongful Conviction, Chasing Cosby, and To Catch and Kill with Ronan Farrow.

-Comedy ranks high in the list of popular podcast categories.
-This is expected though.
-In a world filled with war, hunger, and disease, everyone needs as much laughter as they can get.
-This is why comedy is important.
-After all, there are very few activities that can relieve you of stress as much as laughter can.
+Comedy is one of those great podcast topics.
+Everyone needs as much laughter as they can get.
 The mainstream comedy industry is witnessing a boom like never before.
 It is only normal that the virtual world will follow suit, and podcasts are not disappointing.

 Comedy Podcast Examples

 - WTF with Marc Maron: You’ll be amazed at how much Maron combines comedy with inspiring stories through his engagement of top celebrities including, at one point, President Barack Obama.
 Maron found success in podcasting after struggling to establish himself as a comic for many years.
-With Maron’s interview-style, his podcast is not so much about making an effort to be funny, it’s the honesty and humor that comes with the way he elicits details about the lives of your favorite celeb.
+With Maron’s interview style, his podcast is not so much about making an effort to be funny, it’s the honesty and humor that comes with how he elicits details about the lives of your favorite celeb.

 - Why Won’t You Date Me?: This one is hosted by Nicole Byer.
 It takes on an Interview format, with Byer always asking her guests a simple question – will you date me?
 For Byer, there’s nothing too much to talk about.
 She overshares and often elicits very interesting conversations both with her guests and listeners.

-Sports is a multi-billion dollar industry across the globe.
-It was only a matter of time before it took the podcast world by storm.
-Podcasters are out there talking American football, racing, basketball, hockey, rugby, and soccer.
+Sports is a multi-billion dollar industry across the globe so naturally, it’s one of those great podcast topics.
+Podcasters talk about American football, racing, basketball, hockey, rugby, and soccer.
 Sports podcasters have always enjoyed the popularity that comes with the industry.
 I mean, you have to be really engaging as well.
 If you’re able to, you have a podcast like James Richardson’s The Totally Football Show that was downloaded 26 million times in 2019.